nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     ```createLedgerCommand.setRequiredParams()``` to set required params for a successful parse.
     1. A new instance of ```Ledger``` will be instantiated and set to ```createLedgerCommand.currLedger```.
     1. ```createLedgerCommand.handlePacket(packet)``` is called to handle params in the packet.
-        1. Refer to the [section on Param Handling](#paramHandling) for more details pertaining to general param handling.
+        1. Refer to the section on Param Parsing for more details pertaining to general param handling.
         1. For ```createLedgerCommand```, the ```handleSingleParam``` abstract method will be implemented as follows:

             |ParamType|ParamType String| Expected Param | Operation | Verification method |